ml-cube/LibreClinica/docs/development/developer.md

 GitHub integrated issues management should be used to creates tickets before any code contributions.
-Tickets assigned to milestones that reflect the LibreClinica software versioning scheme.
+Tickets assigned to milestones that reflect the I3LUNG software versioning scheme.
 For each version an appropriate Kanban board is defined to track the progress of development activities.